-A. Eliminating blighting influences and correcting environmental deficiencies in the Plan Area, including, but not limited to, abnormally high vacancies, abandoned buildings, incompatible land uses, depreciated or stagnant property values, and inadequate or deteriorated public improvements, facilities and utilities.

-B. Retaining and promoting, within the City and County of San Francisco, academic and research activities associated with the University of California San Francisco ("UCSF"), which seeks to provide space for existing and new programs and consolidate academic and support units from many dispersed sites at a single major new site which can accommodate the 2,650,000 square foot program analyzed in the UCSF Long Range Development Plan.

-C. Assembling land into parcels suitable for modern, integrated development with improved pedestrian and vehicular circulation in the Plan Area.

-D. Replanning, redesigning and developing undeveloped and underdeveloped areas which are improperly utilized.

-E. Providing flexibility in the development of the Plan Area to respond readily and appropriately to market conditions.

-F. Providing opportunities for participation by owners in the redevelopment of their properties.

-G. Strengthening the community's supply of housing by facilitating economically feasible, affordable housing through installation of needed site improvements and expansion and improvement of the housing supply by the construction of up to approximately 3,440 very low-, low- and moderate-income and market-rate units, including approximately 1,100 units of very low-, low- and moderate-income housing.
+- A. Eliminating blighting influences and correcting environmental deficiencies in the Plan Area, including, but not limited to, abnormally high vacancies, abandoned buildings, incompatible land uses, depreciated or stagnant property values, and inadequate or deteriorated public improvements, facilities and utilities. - B. Retaining and promoting, within the City and County of San Francisco, academic and research activities associated with the University of California San Francisco ("UCSF"), which seeks to provide space for existing and new programs and consolidate academic and support units from many dispersed sites at a single major new site which can accommodate the 2,650,000 square foot program analyzed in the UCSF Long Range Development Plan. - C. Assembling land into parcels suitable for modern, integrated development with improved pedestrian and vehicular circulation in the Plan Area. - D. Replanning, redesigning and developing undeveloped and underdeveloped areas which are improperly utilized. - E. Providing flexibility in the development of the Plan Area to respond readily and appropriately to market conditions. - F. Providing opportunities for participation by owners in the redevelopment of their properties. - G. Strengthening the community's supply of housing by facilitating economically feasible, affordable housing through installation of needed site improvements and expansion and improvement of the housing supply by the construction of up to approximately 3,440 very low-, low- and moderate-income and market-rate units, including approximately 1,100 units of very low-, low- and moderate-income housing.

-H. Strengthening the economic base of the Plan Area and the community by strengthening retail and other commercial functions in the Plan Area through the addition of up to approximately 335,000400,000 Leasable square feet of retail space and, a hotel of up to 500 rooms and associated uses in the Hotel land use district, depending on the amount of residential uses constructed in the Hotel land use district, a hotel of up to 230 rooms and associated uses on Blocks 29-30 in the Commercial Industrial/Retail land use district, and about 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses.

-I. Facilitating emerging commercial-industrial sectors including those expected to emerge or expand due to their proximity to the UCSF new site, such as research and development, bio-technical research, telecommunications, business service, multi-media services, and related light industrial, through improvement of transportation access to commercial and industrial areas, improvement of safety within the Plan Area, and the installation of needed site improvements to stimulate new commercial and industrial expansion, employment, and economic growth.

-J. Facilitating public transit opportunities to and within the Plan Area to the extent feasible.

-K. Providing land in an amount of approximately 41 acres for a variety of publicly accessible open spaces.

-L. Achieving the objectives described above in the most expeditious manner feasible.
+- H. Strengthening the economic base of the Plan Area and the community by strengthening retail and other commercial functions in the Plan Area through the addition of up to approximately 335,000 Leasable square feet of retail space and a hotel of up to 500 rooms and associated uses, depending on the amount of residential uses constructed in the Hotel land use district, and about 5,953,600 6,123,600 Leasable square feet of mixed office, research and development and light manufacturing uses. - I. Facilitating emerging commercial-industrial sectors including those expected to emerge or expand due to their proximity to the UCSF new site, such as research and development, bio-technical research, telecommunications, business service, multi-media services, and related light industrial, through improvement of transportation access to commercial and industrial areas, improvement of safety within the Plan Area, and the installation of needed site improvements to stimulate new commercial and industrial expansion, employment, and economic growth. - J. Facilitating public transit opportunities to and within the Plan Area to the extent feasible. - K. Providing land in an amount of approximately 41 acres for a variety of publicly accessible open spaces. - L. Achieving the objectives described above in the most expeditious manner feasible.